adrianskelton/adrianproject4/README.md

   - **Problem**: I could not get css to load.
   - **Fix**: I had set debug mode to true which seemed to affect loading of files.

+  - **Problem**: Could not get am i responsive to work
+  - **Fix**: post found on slack to ignore x-frame in settings.
+I just had to install an extension to do this in chrome

 ## Known issues